RhetTbull/osxphotos/README.md

 Returns the current filename of the photo on disk.
 See also `original_filename()`

 #### `original_filename()`
-Returns the original filename of the photo when it was imported to Photos.
-Note: Photos 5.0+ renames the photo when it adds the file to the library using UUID.
+Returns the original filename of the photo when it was imported to Photos.  **Note**: Photos 5.0+ renames the photo when it adds the file to the library using UUID.
 See also `filename()`

 #### `date()`
 Returns the date of the photo as a datetime.datetime object